wszhan/nand2tetris/README.md

 ### Multiplication

-This is basically pretty easy, but it is a bit tricky to optimize the algorithm, especially given the restriction of 20 clock cycles.
+This is not difficult, but it is a bit tricky to optimize the algorithm, especially given the restriction of 20 clock cycles.
 Two important tips:
 - use as less user-defined symbols as possible to reduce the number of clock cycles to finish one mulitplication
 - arrange jumps and label symbols in a way to remove as many of them as possible.